imagej/imagej.github.io/_pages/events/SoC_2010_Template.md

 What are your future plans regarding image processing?

-''The most successful Open Source projects were started because somebody had a real need, and tried to make a tool/library/plugin to address that need.
-Tell us what you want to achieve in the field of image processing, and how your project will help you in that respect.'
+*The most successful Open Source projects were started because somebody had a real need, and tried to make a tool/library/plugin to address that need.
+Tell us what you want to achieve in the field of image processing, and how your project will help you in that respect.*

 Interfaces
 ----------